jrasmusson/swift-arcade/Foundation/Nibs/README.md

 ![](images/22.png)

 With this method, the nib is hosting the view.
-Can now load in a view controller by dragging out a plain view, and assigning it’s customer class to the nib.
+Can now load in a view controller by dragging out a plain view, and assigning it’s custom class to the nib.

 ![](images/23.png)